aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `php -m`

-Run this command to see the symlink created that points to the installed php CLI binary:
+Run this command to see the symlink created that points to the installed PHP CLI binary:

 `which php`

-You can show all installed versions of php by running:
+You can show all installed versions of PHP by running:

 `brew list | grep php`

 The result of this command that does not have an extension is the latest version.
-On my machine I see two results the first is for the latest php v7.3 and the other is obviously php v7.2:
+On my machine I see two results the first is for the latest PHP v7.3 and the other is obviously PHP v7.2:

 ```bash
 php #latest version 7.3